Procedures at Hendrix College

 “In your personal statement, you should discuss how this is your project – how it reflects your talents, concerns, and commitments.
 It may include a description of your background, your college years, your professional goals and aspirations, and your reasons for seeking a Watson Fellowship to undertake your project.”
 These should reflect your passion for the subject.
 Neither of these two statements should exceed five double spaced typewritten pages, although it should feel like you could easily fill 10 with all the neat, exciting things you know.

-I have very little firm advice to give you beyond what is found in the literature for the Watson.
+Watsons are difficult to conceive and write.
 This idea must involve a year long, creative experience outside of the United States (and no, you cannot come back unless hideous things happen).
 The cornerstone of your proposal is an idea that excites your interest and expands your experiences.
 This is one that you have been involved in before.
 It is expected that you will feel passionate about your subject, create a study that allows “conversation” with other cultures, and have planned a methodology including local contacts that makes this study possible.
 Feasibility is an important factor...how "doable" is the project, based on your language abilities, personality, and experience?

 Hendrix Watson Fellowship Home Page